mark-mngoma/RHWSL8/README.md

 The rootfs tarball of RHWSL built by yosukes has permission issues, causing the installation almost totally unusable.
 Therefore, I carried out my own implementation.

 Please note that anyone who's redistributing RHEL binaries or private images to any other 3rd parties is violating RHEL's EULA.
-This repository, while not including any Red Hat binaries at all, just provides a script that helps you install RHEL 8 on WSL 2, **using your own legal candidates**.
+This repository, while not including any Red Hat binaries at all, just provides a script that helps you install RHEL 8 on WSL 2, **using your own legal subscriptions**.

 # Pre-Installation & Installation